Love Coupons from the Lord - Crosswalk the Devotional - June 7

 Love Coupons from the Lord

 Then you will not become spiritually dull and indifferent.
-Instead, you will follow the example of those who are going to inherit God's promises because of their faith and patience.
+Instead, you will follow the example of those who are going to inherit God’s promises because of their faith and endurance.

 I’m happy to explain.
-Everything else I’ve ever received from Valerie is a treasure.
+Everything else I’ve ever received from Valerie is a treasure, a blessing.
 But in this case…

 I’m speaking here of a booklet of "love coupons" placed in my stocking one Christmas.
 You’ve surely received something similar at one point in your life – a bundle of certificates entitling the bearer, at his or her behest, to a smattering of various benefits such as back rubs, dates, baked goods, relaxation, respite from chores, or other goodies.
 Whoever invented these well-intended documents of doom wasn't a master of foresight.